Torbuntu/Leikr/README.md

 Audio: .WAV files loaded from `Audio/Sound` and `Audio/Music`  (Limitations TBD)

 Controls: 2xUSB controllers/Full Keyboard.
-Tested using SNES style controllers.
-(Mouse TBD)
+Tested using SNES style controllers on Linux.
+Note: The controllers are configurable using the Program `Controllers` which comes with the system.
+It maps inputs to the system properties file in `Data`